NeatNait/zanin/bower_components/hammerjs/README.md

 ## Getting Started
 See the [Wiki on GitHub](https://github.com/EightMedia/hammer.js/wiki) for documentation.

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using grunt.
-Please don't commit the dist versions with your changes, only the changed source files.

-## Further notes
+### Further notes
-Created by [Jorik Tangelder](http://twitter.com/jorikdelaporik) and developed at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.
+Developed by [Jorik Tangelder](http://twitter.com/jorikdelaporik) in his spare time and at [Eight Media](http://www.eight.nl/) in Arnhem, the Netherlands.

-It's recommend to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.
+It's recommended to listen to [this loop](http://soundcloud.com/eightmedia/hammerhammerhammer) while using hammer.js.